-BDD Asks LANL
+BDD Asks LANL to Ensure Water Quality

 - The formal Memorandum of Agreement has multiple goals and would formally set forth specific commitments including cost sharing, operation responsibilities, maintenance, sample testing and a completion schedule for an early warning system.
 These terms would be contained in an agreement, or contract, and would contain provisions for non-performance.

 BDD Project Board and Staff are continuing to work with DOE/LANL, the U.S. Environmental Protection Agency (EPA) and the New Mexico Environment Department (NMED) to develop mutually satisfactory responses to the BDD Board’s request for DOE/LANL actions.

 BDD Board And DOE Agree Regarding Responses to Six Specific Action Steps Requested by the BDD Board in November 2007

 The following is a progress report as of the date of the BDD Board’s Memorandum of Understanding (MOU) with the U.S. Department of Energy (DOE).
 The MOU reconciles the positions of the BDD Board and the U.S. DOE regarding the six action steps.
 The MOU represents the BDD Board’s acceptance and recognition of progress made by DOE, the state and federal environmental agencies that regulate LANL’s environmental contamination, and the BDD Board, particularly with regard to the first two action steps.
 The MOU contains the DOE’s commitments to finish or provide funds for the BDD Board to finish incomplete action steps and the BDD Board’s acceptance of those commitments.